xbach/docs/trezor-faq/eshop.rst

 How to buy a TREZOR?
 --------------------

-**shop.trezor.io is the #1 place to purchase a TREZOR device**.
+**TREZOR Shop (shop.trezor.io) is the #1 place to purchase a TREZOR device**.

-Orders at **shop.trezor.io** are typically processed the same or the next working day after receiving your payment.
+Orders at **TREZOR Shop** are typically processed the same or the next working day after receiving your payment.

 To make a purchase: